-If you can find a way NOT to loan money to a family member or friend, by all means that’s your best bet.
+Lending money to family is rotten idea.
+If you can find a way NOT to do it, don’t.
 Of all the financial mistakes I’ve ever seen, loaning money to family or friends is probably the biggest.
-When someone comes to you looking for a bail out point them in someone else’s direction.
+When your brother in law comes to you looking for a bail out, point them in enlighten them about the alternatives.

 Right after I got married, I loaned a small amount of money to someone in my family (since most of the people in my family read the blog…let’s leave it at that).
 When I made the loan, the person who got the money thanked me.
 I told him not to mention it.
 Unfortunately for me, he took my advice.
 He never did mention it again, nor did he repay me.
 BAH!

 When I confronted him after a few years, he told me that he considered the money a gift and as a result, felt no need to pay me anything.
 Rather than create a huge rift, I wrote it (and him) off.

 But I learned a few very important lessons about making loans to family members.
 Here are the essentials you can use to avoid the trap I fell into:

 1. Don’t loan money to friends and family if at all possible.

 If you need to make a gift, then do so.
 Even if the recipient assures you that payments will be coming, think of this money as a gift.
 Believe me, you’ll live longer this way.
 On the other hand, think this through carefully.
 Sometimes you do other people a huge favor by turning them down.
 If someone is in debt and you bail them out, what’s to stop them from getting into trouble again and again?
 Nothing.
 If someone has a debt problem, you might want to help them fix it but that doesn’t mean you can do that by writing a fat check.

 2. If you simply must make the loan, at least get the terms in writing.